Nuts and bolts

 - Deposit and letter of agreement.
 Once we agree that we are a good fit, I draw up a letter of agreement summarizing all the details we've discussed (projected hours and/or project fee, turnaround times, level of editing needed, etc.) and a deposit invoice (usually around 50% of the estimated cost of the first project).

 - The editing stage.
 Most often, I edit in Microsoft Word using the Track Changes feature, which allows you to see every change individually and either accept or reject it.
-I write queries and notes in comment balloons in the manuscript's margins; these are questions for you, or suggestions for rearranging a paragraph or re-titling a subsection to offer a clearer preview of its focus.
+(I do edit LaTeX files natively as well, though the price is slightly higher.
+I prefer to work in Overleaf because of their change tracking features, but I can also work in TexShop, in which case you would need to run a latexdiff on completion to see my changes.)
+I write queries and notes in comment balloons in the manuscript's margins; these are questions for you, explanations of why I made certain changes, or suggestions for rearranging a paragraph or re-titling a subsection to offer a clearer preview of its focus.
 (For more urgent queries—questions I need answered in order to proceed—I'll email or call you during the editing process.)
 The great majority of my edits are designed so that my part is completed in one round; I give you changes, models, extensive feedback and queries, and you run with it.

 - Handling the edited manuscript.
 I've written a short blog post about how I recommend you handle heavily edited documents; it can be found here.